nexiality/documentation/commands/base/macro(file,sheet,name).md

 [`Section command`](section(steps)) is extension of macro.
 Section command is evolved from the idea of having finer control over flow control across entire macro or also for individual macro steps.
 Now macro became more flexible with this.

-Lets see how it is converted to section command.

-##### How it is converted to section
+#### How it is converted to section
-   [`Section command`](section(steps)) is the extension of the Macro.
-Nexial internally converts macro command to section command.
+   As `Section command` is the extension of the Macro, nexial internally converts macro command to section command.
 Lets walk through this.
    1. First of all, we will get set of reusable steps from parameters of macro command and getting count of reusable steps.
    2. Replacing base.macro(file,sheet,name) command with base.section(steps) where steps is no. of macro i.e reusable steps.
    3. Then corresponding imported macro steps from macro file added as subsequent steps in script file.